 There is tremendous peace of mind knowing that a doctor is overseeing all your care while you are in the hospital:

 - The hospitalists at Emerson work as a team, sharing information on all hospitalized patients under their care

 - They are available day and night, and are accessible in case of emergencies or whenever concerns arise

 - You and your family have a single point of contact when you have questions about your care

 - The hospitalist team is familiar with all departments within the hospital and can efficiently coordinate needed care, ensuring fast turnaround of tests and treatments

-- The hospitalist will evaluate your condition and communicate with your primary care doctor about treatment and progress, ensuring a smooth transition after you’re discharged from the hospital
+- The hospitalist will evaluate your condition and communicate with your primary care doctor about treatment and progress, ensuring a smooth transition after you are discharged from the hospital

 What if I need a primary care doctor?

-If you don’t have a primary care doctor at the time you’re discharged, the attending hospitalist can help you find an Emerson primary care physician who is taking new patients.
+If you do not have a primary care doctor at the time you are discharged, the attending hospitalist can help you find an Emerson primary care physician who is taking new patients.
 This ensures the most efficient continuity of care to keep you as healthy as possible.